Modification of Custody, Visitation, Child Support, and Alimony

 A modification of custody requires a showing by the parent that files the lawsuit that there has been a material change of circumstances affecting the welfare of the child since the last order, and that it is in the child’s “best interest” for the non-custodial parent to be awarded custody.

 The parent’s visitation or the parenting plan may be changed at any time the parent requesting the change can make the same “material change of circumstances” showing mentioned before.
 The parent’s visitation or the parenting plan may also be change once in every 2 year period since the filing of the last order if there is no material change of circumstances.

 Relocation of a parent, alienation, abuse and neglect, substance abuse, and the child attaining the age of 14 and expressing an election for the non-custodial parent, have all been designated by the courts as “material changes of circumstance” warranting an examination by the court of the best interest of the child and the custody/visitation arrangement.
-Dodie Sachs and Danielle Mays have experience litigating all of the above issues and know how to effectively navigate these serious cases.
+Danielle Mays has experience litigating all of the above issues and know how to effectively navigate these serious cases.